diranged/public_cookbooks/nd-cleaner/README.md

 Source: [https://github.com/nextdoor/public_cookbooks](https://github.com/nextdoor/public_cookbooks).

 This cookbook cleans a system in preparation for imaging.
-The gaol is to wipe out anything that should not be imaged.
+The goal is to wipe out anything that should not be imaged.
 Generally speaking this includes files/packages that you have installed to any non-root storage.